 Semi-skeleton Earmold

 In cases where complete retention is unnecessary, particularly when the ear canal has a convex shape, this style of ear mold is employed.
 Suitable for individuals experiencing mild to severe hearing impairments, this mold adapts to the unique contours of the ear.
-Its design allows for a secure fit without the need for full retention, offering comfort and effectiveness for a range of hearing needs.

-Shell type Earmold
+Shell Type Earmold

 carved-shell-earmold-for-hearing-aid